 This used to be the original spot on the plaque that people touched (now they touch the plaques on both sides of the statue).
 Further towards the centre of the bridge is the cross (marked by the wrought ironwork pictured).
 Now this is a Czech tradition as it marks the spot where it is believed Jan Nepomuk was thrown from.
 Czechs will place their right hand with a finger on each cross-point and make a wish.

 1) Close to the Charles Bridge on the Old Town side is a group of buildings that include the Old Town Water tower (with the clock) and the Bedrich Smetana Museum.
 The access to these is from Novotneho Lavka.
 This is an excellent location for a cup of coffee and take panoramic shots of the Charles Bridge with Prague Castle in the background.

-2) On the Charles Bridge in the summer will be artists that will draw regular portraits and caricatures while you wait.
+2) You’ll find Charles Bridge Portrait Artists that will draw regular portraits and caricatures while you wait.
 If you don’t have time to wait, bring a photo and the artist will usually do the job at home.
-Generally this requires a 50% up-front payment.
+Generally this requires at least a 50% up-front payment.